GuardianWang/robot-fetch-test-data/README.md

 - [ ] know what bbox orientation means
 - [ ] AI-Habitat
 - [ ] Modify Dataset config of votenet
+- [ ] SLAM and make the whole scene
+- [ ] what is required from SPOT